 The combination of LBP and CNP creates a large bank-insurance group, which is a critical step for competing with local peers in the French market.
-That being said, this operation is also particularly important for La Poste, which has to cope with a continuous decline in its postal activities.
-CDC also acquired the French State's and LBP's respective participations in SFIL (Aa3/Aa3 stable, a3)3, the leading institution for the financing of French local authorities, and became its sole owner.
+That being said, this operation is also particularly important for La Poste, which has to cope with a continuous decline in its postal activities which will benefit from the dividends that the financial group will upstream.

-We do not expect it to entail major changes in the governance, or in the relationship of CDC with the French State.
+We do not expect the reshaping of the ownership set up described above to have a bearing on the governance of CDC nor on its relationship with the French State.